hsnice16/Dekho-Video/README.md

 ## 🚀 Features It has

+**Add a Video in Watch Later**

+- add a Video to your Watch Later
+- clear all Watch Later at once
+- remove a specific video from the Watch Later

 **Authentication**

+- Guest Log In
 - Log In/Log Out

   - Sign Up by following the link provided on the Log In page

-**Play a Video**

-- play a Video, click video card
-- choose a video to play from a specific category, click different chips

 **Clear All History**

 - clear All history at once
 - remove a specific video from the History

-**Like a Video**

-- like a Video
-- clear All liked videos at once
-- remove a specific video from the Liked videos

-**Add a Video in Watch Later**

-- add a Video to your Watch Later
-- clear all Watch Later at once
-- remove a specific video from the Watch Later

 **Create a Playlist**